2001-Tue Feb 21 09:34:35 MST 2017

 catnip can also keep some cats occupied for hours.

-Not all fun cat toys have to be bought from a store.
+cat toys have to be bought from a store.
 Wads of paper, as long as they are not too small to be swallowed, are great for cats to bat around.
 Some cats love the simplicity of a paper sack or cardboard box that they can crawl into and use as a hiding place.
 You can even cut some holes into the bag or box for added interest and extra fun.

 Like this article?
 Have a point of view to share?
 Let us know!